purveshmakode24/AR-object-model-controller-unity/README.md

-# object_model_controller_Unity
+# Object Model Controller
- Controlling the dancer model with your button script.
+Augmented Reality (AR): Controlling the dancer model with your button script.